charlesrocabert/puutools/README.md

 </p>

 <p align="justify">
 When dealing with complex evolutionary simulations, one solution consists in producing full simulation backups at regular intervals during a simulation, in order to recover lineage information in post-processing.
-However, such an approach usually requires gigabytes of storage, as it saves more information than strictly necessary to recover lineages, limiting the opportunities to produce light and portable simulation software (Fig. 1).
+However, such an approach usually requires gigabytes of storage, as it saves more information than strictly necessary to recover lineages, limiting the opportunities to produce light and portable simulation software.
 </p>

 <p align="justify">